encukou/gillcup/doc/source/tutorial1.rst

 First, an introduction to Gillcup's geometry: The “x” axis points right, and the “y” axis points up (i.e. not down as you may be used to from GUI toolkits).
 The origin — that is, the (0, 0) point – is in the lower left of the window.
-This is standard in math, OpenGL an Pyglet.
+This is standard in math, OpenGL and Pyglet.

 The mainwindow.run() scales (resizes) its root layer so that the (1, 1) point is in the upper right corner of the window.